sabomichal/immutable-xjc/README.md

 The '-imm-nopubconstructor' option is used to make the constructors of the generated classes non-public.

 #### -imm-pubconstructormaxargs
-The '-imm-pubconstructormaxargs=8' option is used to generate public constructors with up to 8 arguments, when -imm-builder is used
+The '-imm-pubconstructormaxargs=n' option is used to generate public constructors with up to n arguments, when -imm-builder is used

 #### -imm-skipcollections
 The '-imm-skipcollections' option is used to leave collections mutable